ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-transport-https/draft-linus-trans-gossip-transport-https.md

 # Introduction

-This document specifies a [draft-linus-trans-gossip] transport protocol for sending gossip messages over http.
+This document specifies a [draft-linus-trans-gossip] transport protocol for sending gossip messages over https.

 # Problem